ac27182/learning-cats/notes.md

 - imap generates a a new type class instance by a pair of bidirectional transformers

+- informally, a monad is anything with a constructor and a flatmap operation

+- `a monad is a mechanism for sequencing computations`

+- every monad is also a functor

+- Monad

+  - pure: A => F[A]
+  - flatMap: (F[A], A => F[B]) => F[B]

+- monad laws

+  - left identity
+  - right identity
+  - associativity

+- either is generally used to implememnt fail-fast error handling.

+- cats.eval is a monad that allows us to abstract over different models of evaluation, eg eager, lazy, memoized

+- Eager computations happen immediately

+- Lazy computations happen on access

+- memoized computations are run once on firsed access, and are cached for subsequent calls

+- why is Eval useful?

+- eval is useful to enforce stack safety, however trampolining is not free. remember

+- `trampolining:`

+- a common use of the writer monad is recording sequences of steps in multithreaded computations, where standart imperitive logging techniques can result in interleaved messages form different contexts

+- dont fully understand the point in the writer monad

+- NB log writer example

+- dependency injection patterns in scala

+- the `khleisli arrow`

+- the power of the state monad comes from combining instances the map and flatMap methods thread state from one instance to another

+- page 143

 # list of useful functions

 - map